 Map your garden area and be clear about the raised garden bed’s shape and size.
 You want to maintain enough spacing so you can move around without needing to step on the plants.

 Use a level edge so you can set up proper water flow to the bed.
 An unlevelled bed may cause water to fill one spot and run over another rapidly.

 Step 5: Start the Planting

 Plant vegetables and fruits in the garden.
 You can use companion plants to ensure the best possible growth and yield available.

 Plants have medicinal properties, and various researches have proved that herbal medicines can cure critical medical problems.

-New research and benefits of herbal plants lead to medical practitioners recommend their patients to use herbal medicines rather than the modern contemporary medicines.
+New research and benefits of herbal plants lead to medical practitioners recommending their patients to use herbal medicines rather than modern contemporary medicines.

 You can grow any of these herbs based on the techniques we discussed earlier.
 Although there are thousands of herbal plants with several health benefits, we will discuss the top 5 herbal plants to get started in your garden.

 Lemon Balm is also known as “Melissa Officinalis,” which helps relieve stress and stimulates the nervous system.
 It’s a perennial plant of the Lamiaceae family that grows up to 150 cm in height.